KaushalKrishna/Intl-T20-Prediction-data-upto-2023-/README.md

 4. Finally, preparing the data for modelling and retaining columns which had value.
   - Built a `RandomForest Regression` model with __93% R2 Score__ (with a standard deviation of 0.001 with 3Fold CV)

-5. The model is built to be deployed on streamlit.
+5. The model is now deployed on streamlit.

    ## Link: <a href="https://kaushalt20.streamlit.app/">https://kaushalt20.streamlit.app/</a>

 ![](https://s11.gifyu.com/images/SW8A1.gif)